Hajj Fact Sheet

 Pilgrims may also find online maps helpful to have an understanding of the Hajj ritual sites that stretch from the Grand Mosque (Al Masjid al Haram) to Arafat.

-Photography (still or video, including mobile telephone photographs) at the Holy Mosque at Makkah or at the Prophet's Mosque at Madinah is strictly forbidden by Saudi authorities.
+The Saudi authorities have issued instructions forbidding the taking of photographs (still or video, including mobile telephone photographs) at the Holy Mosque at Makkah or at the Prophet's Mosque at Madinah.
 This restriction also includes the courtyards surrounding these two holy sites.
 Any violation of these instructions is likely to lead to the confiscation of either film and/or camera.
 Pilgrims’ bags are regularly checked upon entering the Prophet’s Mosque and the Holy Mosque in Makkah.
 Pilgrims could be denied entry if found to be carrying cameras or cell phones with cameras.

 Guidance for travelers who may be bringing religious articles back to the United States is available from U.S. Customs and Border Protection (CBP).